namans3/Keyword-Extraction/README.md

         stream.disconnect()
 ```

 In the main function call, we read the locations file for list of locations and run TweetListener function one by one for all cities in the list.
 In a loop we We create an object of the Listener class.
 Then for every city in the location.txt file, we call the TweetListener function passing the object and the location name.
-This will run the function untill the sleep time is over and then the next location name will be read from the file and TweetListener start a new stream for that location.
-In this case, I have only done a single run through all locations but for practical purposes, this process could be set to repeat at a desired frequencty to keep the data up to date.
+This will run the function until the sleep time is over and then the next location name will be read from the file and TweetListener start a new stream for that location.
+In this case, I have only done a single run through all locations but for practical purposes, this process could be set to repeat at a desired frequency to keep the data up to date.
 ```
 if __name__ == '__main__':
     loc = open('locations.txt','r')